Heather Graham (cricketer): International career

 In August 2019, Graham was named in Australia's squad for their series against the West Indies.
 The following month, Graham was again named in Australia's squad, this time for their series against Sri Lanka.
 She made her Women's One Day International (WODI) debut for Australia, against Sri Lanka, on 7 October 2019.

 In January 2022, Graham was named in Australia's A squad for their series against England A, with the matches being played alongside the Women's Ashes.
 The following month, Graham was named as a reserve in Australia's team for the 2022 Women's Cricket World Cup in New Zealand, replacing Hannah Darlington.
 Graham was eventually added to Australia's squad for the World Cup as a temporary replacement for Ashleigh Gardner, after Gardner gave a positive test for COVID-19.

 In July 2022, Graham was added to Australia's Women's Twenty20 International (WT20I) squad for the 2022 Ireland women's Tri-Nation Series.

+Graham was drafted into the Australia squad during the 2024 ICC Women's T20 World Cup as a replacement for the injured Tayla Vlaeminck.